-The Council also have an Environmental Champions Scheme, more information available on the website here.
+The GS Countryside Team help manage and coordinate several volunteer groups across the borough.
+More information can be found on the Parks Hub webpages here.
+The Council also has an Environmental Champions Scheme, more information available on the website here